zuzanadobes/DRLND-Project-Continuous-Control/REPORT.md

 ### Model Weights

 The project includes the saved model weights of the successful agent.
-The saved model weights of the successful agent are located in the file: xxxxx
+The saved model weights of the successful actor are located in the file: results/results_actor_ckpt.pth' The saved model weights of the successful critic are located in the file: results/results_critic_ckpt.pth'

 ### Policy-based approach